qkost/raiders-of-the-lost-dice/NPCs/Malachai, The Barbed Ruin.md

 **SECOND PACT**

 The scribe, **Malachai**, agrees to conjure forth a cadre of lesser devils in service to the recipient, who shall remain under the command of and dedicated to the protection of the recipient for the duration of 1 month.
-The cadre shall include four imps and a single bearded devil.
+The cadre shall include two imps, two hamatula and a single osyluth.
 Should any devils bound within this agreed upon cadre be slain outside of Baator, they are absolved of future service to the recipient.

 The recipient, ___________________, agrees to desecrate three holy sites chosen by Malachai, creating a planar rift connecting the Nine Hells of Baator to each holy site with power granted by Malachai, within one month of invoking this pact.
 Any interference or failure to desecrate these sites will be considered a violation of this contract.

 **THIRD PACT**

 The scribe, **Malachai**, agrees to grant the recipient a wish, as per the spell "Wish," fulfilling their deepest desire.
-The wish cannot be used to alter or nullify this contract, nor can it be used to harm or undermine the power or position of the scribe.
+The wish cannot be used to alter or nullify this contract.
+Any attempt to use this wish to subvert the contract is a violation of the contract and the wish

 The recipient, ___________________, agrees to immediately lock the claim and ownership of their everlasting soul, invoking the laws of the pact primeval, under the control and dominance of the scribe for all of eternity, sending the soul of the recipient immediately upon death to the scribe to do with as they see fit.